-If the pink marigolds aren’t you’re friend then why not book your motorhome in for a professional valet and let the experts do all the dirty work!
+If the pink marigolds aren’t your friend then why not book your motorhome in for a professional valet and let the experts do all the dirty work!

 Windows, doors and seals

-Whilst giving your motorhome a good clean it is an ideal opportunity to check for damage and also to ensure that all the seals which are there to keep the rain out are still intact and doing their job properly.
+Whilst giving your motorhome a good clean it’s an ideal opportunity to check for damage and also to make sure that all the seals which are there to keep the rain out are still intact and doing their job properly.

 The easiest way to check seals is to get someone to sit on the inside whilst another gives the ‘van a good soaking with the garden hose, any leaks spotted?
 Better to discover them now and get them sorted rather than discovering in the middle of a midnight downpour on site!

 Also check for any existing signs of damp inside the motorhome such as watermarks, mould or a fusty smell, paying particular attention to habitation windows, doors and skylights.

 If there seems to be no real signs of damp but there is a bit of a damp smell then you may want to invest in a dehumidifier which can be run for a few hours until the smell has lessened, and then simply open the windows and doors and let some fresh air blow through.
 Obviously, this is best done in whilst you are in and about your motorhome as having the doors and windows open is not a good idea from a security point of view!

 When coming back to your motorhome after winter it’s important that you flush out the system thoroughly by connecting to the mains water supply and running the taps continuously for a few minutes, leaving the sink plugs out so that the water also flushes out the dirty water system at the same time.
 You may want to position your motorhome near to a drain and open the exterior dirty water tap to allow the water to flow straight out of the motorhome rather than having to empty the dirty water tank.